How To Euthanize A Betta Fish (Humanely & Painlessly)

 - Spasms or twitching – Painful conditions can cause your betta fish to have spasms or twitch uncontrollably.
 This is often a sign of fish parasites, infection, trauma, or even tumors.

 - Flashing or rubbing against rocks and other sharp objects – If your betta is flashing or rubbing against objects in their tank, it is a sign that they may be suffering pain.
-This behavior can cause open wounds which can lead to infection.
+This behavior can cause open wounds, which can lead to infection.

-How Should You Dispose Of A Euthanized Betta Fish
+How Should You Dispose Of A Euthanized Betta Fish?

 If you have children, they may not cope well with losing a family pet, so why not make a big deal of it and have a burial in your garden?
 This is also a good way of teaching children about death, and they will still feel that your betta is close by.

-If you are going to have a burial, put your betta fish into a sealed box and make sure to bury it deep enough that it won’t be discovered and dug up by small animals.
+If you are going to have a burial, put your betta fish into a sealed box and make sure to bury it deep enough so it won’t be discovered and dug up by small animals.
 Say a few meaningful words, and ask your children if they would also like to say something nice.